 - 2 teaspoons Old Bay Seasoning

-- 2 to 3 teaspoons fresh thyme leaves, chopped
+- 2 teaspoons fresh thyme leaves, or more to taste

 - Freshly ground black pepper